CiiM-Bioinformatics-group/BCG_prime_aging/README.md

 In Figure 2, we mainly showed the relationships between age-related phenotypes and clinical phenotypes (multimorbidity and frailty index).

-In Figure 3, we presented the relationships between inflammatory proteins and age-related phenotypes, as well as the causal results performed with two sample MR.
+In Figure 3, we presented the relationships between inflammatory proteins and age-related phenotypes.

-In Figure 4, we demonstrated the proteins related to multimorbidity.
+In Figure 4, we presented the causal results performed with two sample MR and demonstrated the proteins related to multimorbidity.

+In figure 5, we presented the sex stratified analysis between age related phenotypes and proteins.

-In Figure 5, we showed how age-related phenotypes were associated with immune responsiveness.
+In Figure 6, we showed how age-related phenotypes were associated with immune responsiveness.

 Contact:
 Zhaoli Liu (zhaoli666li@gmail.com)